TomAndrewLento/PyBer-with-Matplotlib/README.md

 # PyBer with Matplotlib

 ## Overview of Analysis
-### Create a summary DataFrame of the ride-sharing data by city type.
-Then, create a multiple-line graph that shows the total weekly fares for each city type.
-Finally, submit a written report that summarizes how the data differs by city type and how those differences can be used by decision-makers at PyBer.
+### Provide an analysis for V.Isualize demonstrating ridesharing data at PyBer.
+First, I present a summary DataFrame as an overview of the data by city type.
+Then, I create a multiple-line graph that shows the total weekly fares for each city type.
+Finally, I submit a written report that summarizes how the data differs by city type and how those differences can be used by decision-makers at PyBer.

 ## Results
 <img width="614" alt="summary" src="https://user-images.githubusercontent.com/38327290/146976096-761c2c35-4740-4416-b535-a442162096ac.png">